speeduino/wiki.js/configuration/Reset_Control.md

 The Speeduino firmware provides three options for preventing the Arduino from resetting *(**\*** indicates a [bootloader update](https://wiki.speeduino.com/en/configuration/Reset_Control#updating-the-bootloader "wikilink") is required)*:

--   Prevent When Running
-    -   Disabled
-        -   No reset control is enabled
+- **Disabled:** No reset control is enabled
-    -   When the engine is running**\***
-        -   As long as the engine is running, the Arduino will not automatically reset itself.
-        -   The Control Pin will be held high as long as the engine is running.
-        -   It will only be possible to update the Speeduino firmware when the car is not running or the Control Pin is otherwise held low.
+- ***Prevent When Running:**  As long as the engine is running, the Arduino will not automatically reset itself, because the control pin will be held high as long as the engine is running.
+It will only be possible to update the Speeduino firmware when the car is not running or the control pin is otherwise held low.
-    -   Prevent Always**\***
-        -   The Control Pin is always held high.
-        -   It will only be possible to update the Speeduino firmware if the Control Pin is held low by jumper, switch, or some other means.
+- ***Prevent Always:**  The control pin is always held high.
+It will only be possible to update the Speeduino firmware if the control pin is held low by jumper, switch, or some other means.
-    -   Serial Command
-        -   Similar to "Prevent Always," except that no custom bootloader is required.
-        -   The Control Pin will normally be held high.
-        -   To update the Speeduino firmware, you will need to first send the character 'U' to it over the serial connection.
+- **Serial Command:**  Similar to "Prevent Always," except that no custom bootloader is required.
+The control pin will normally be held high.
+To update the Speeduino firmware, you will need to first send the character 'U' to it over the serial connection.
 This will let it know that an update is coming and it will reset itself upon receiving any more data.

 Wiring
 ------